Young Men and Fire

 Young Men and Fire is a 1992 non-fiction book written by Norman Maclean.
-It is an account of Norman Maclean's research of the Mann Gulch fire of 1949 and the 13 men who died there.
-The fire occurred in Mann Gulch in the Gates of the Mountains Wilderness on August 5.
-The book won the National Book Critics Circle Award (1992).
+It is Maclean's story of his quest to understand the Mann Gulch fire of 1949 in Montana's Gates of the Mountains Wilderness, and how it led to the deaths of 13 wildland firefighters, 12 of them members of the USFS Smokejumpers.
+The book was a national bestseller and won the 1992 National Book Critics Circle Award for General Nonfiction.